Hanover Expedition: Aftermath

 Opinions on the expedition have been varied.
 Atkinson argues that the failure of the expedition was the fault of Britain's allies on the continent, rather than the politicians who had ordered the endeavour.
 Pitt and Castlereagh had reacted quickly to the opportunity to attack Germany, and Atkinson says that the Austrians and Russians made enough mistakes that Napoleon was able to take advantage and defeat them; without them Cathcart's army could do, and did, nothing.
 On the other hand, military historian Sir John Fortescue is more critical of the expedition, describing it as an "egregious farce".
 However, he agrees that the plan behind the expedition was sound in theory, its execution being let down by the rulers of the allied nations; while complimentary to Pitt's attempts to strike a blow against France, he is derisory of the other leaders, calling those of Russia and Sweden "insane", that of Prussia "contemptible", and Austria "weak".
 This need to rely on the actions of Britain's allies in order to succeed has been echoed by historian Alexander Mikaberidze.
 Glover writes succinctly that "[The British] had enlisted a few hundred recruits for the King's German Legion, they had offended the King of Prussia, but they had not caused Napoleon a moment's worry".
 The Third Coalition completed its final collapse in July 1806.
+Hanover remained under French control until November 1813 when it was liberated following the Battle of Leipzig.